romanlehnert/localized_languages/Readme.md

-# Internationalized Languages
+# Localized Languages
 The localizations for a a few languages put together into a gem.
 No Rake tasks, no plugins, no magic.
 Just localisations.

 # Usage

-    :gem "bla"
+    :gem 'localized_languages', :git => 'git@github.com:romanlehnert/localized_languages.git'

 # Credits
-The localisations where created with code from:
+The localizations were created with code from:
 * Kristian Mandrup
 * David Cato